EMPLOYEE BENEFIT PLAN

 How Can 415 Group Help?

-We bring specialized expertise and broad experience with audits of employee benefit plans and pension plans of all sizes sponsored by private companies throughout Stark County, including:
+We bring specialized expertise and broad experience with audits of employee benefit plans of all sizes sponsored by private companies throughout Stark County, including:

 In addition to the audit itself, our team has an in-depth knowledge of plan operations, including the expansive qualification requirements of the IRS and the reporting and fiduciary requirements set forth under ERISA.
 Plan sponsors have a fiduciary responsibility to select qualified and competent benefits professionals.

-You can be confident that our technical knowledge and experience with audits of employee benefits, corporate 401(k)s and pension plans are at the highest level.
+You can be confident that our technical knowledge and experience with audits of employee benefits, corporate 401(k)s and benefit plans are at the highest level.

 To learn more about how our team can help, request a consultation below.